 Experience a varied ride from Waipapa Dam to the Jim Barnett Reserve.
 This section offers moderate climbs and descents, winding through dense native bush, pine forests, and farmland.
 With stunning river views, some tight turns, and a mix of easy and challenging segments, it's a great ride for all.

-Riding the Waippa Trail
+Riding the Waipapa Trail

 The trail features boardwalks through wetlands and leads to a viewing platform with spectacular views of the Maraetai dams.
 Riders will enjoy the sight of the largest hydroelectric station on the Waikato River.
 The trail concludes at the Waipapa Power Station, with views of sandstone cliffs and the river.
 The Waipapa Trail is perfect for those looking to push their limits while exploring the natural beauty and history of the area.